nurkiewicz/kafka-scheduler/README.md

 If all your messages are always scheduled much earlier, further partitions will be empty.
 On the other hand, if you keep scheduling messages many months or years in advance, only the last partitions will be used most of the time.

-Thus I plan to create a dynamic...
+Thus, I plan to create a dynamic policy, adjusting time bucket sizes depending on their occupancy.
+Basically, if any time bucket becomes too crowded, its size will shrink, in favour of all surrounding buckets.